IABTechLab/uid2-web-integrations/examples/google-esp-integration/esp-integration.md

 * [Server-Only Integration](#server-only-integration)
 * [UID2 SDK Integration](#uid2-sdk-integration)

->NOTE:
-To use UID2 Secure Signal integration, you must be using the UID2 JavaScript SDK.
+>NOTE: To use UID2 Secure Signal integration, if you are using an SDK you must have your UID2 integration already set up.
+This does not apply if you are using server-only integration.
+For details about integration options, see [UID2 Integration Guides](https://github.com/IABTechLab/uid2docs/tree/main/api/v2/guides/README.md).

 ## Overview

 Google Secure Signal is a way for publishers to pass "encrypted" user IDs to bidders that are approved by Google, via [Google Ad Manager](https://admanager.google.com/home/) and [Google Ad Manager Ad Exchange (Adx)](https://support.google.com/admanager/answer/6321605?hl=en).
 The framework is an optional part of the Google PlayTag (GPT) library commonly used by publishers.